metabolomics-us/mona/README.md

 # MassBank of North America Application

 ## Common:
-- Highly Recommended to use Linux OS (Preferably Ubuntu LTS 18.04 or 20.04)
+- Highly Recommended to use Linux OS (Preferably Ubuntu LTS 18.04 or later)
 - Ensure you have the following installed
   - Node Version Manager(NVM)
   - Docker Engine (And Docker-Compose)